gpaumier/gp2/src/articles/2013-06-12 subscribe-to-tech-news-to-stay-informed-of-upcoming-technical-changes.rst

 .. highlights::

-    If you’ve ever wanted to be kept informed of technical changes likely to impact your Wikimedia experience, you'll want to subscribe to Tech News, a weekly newsletter than can be delivered directly to your talk page.
+    If you've ever wanted to be kept informed of technical changes likely to impact your Wikimedia experience, you'll want to subscribe to Tech News, a weekly newsletter than can be delivered directly to your talk page.

 .. figure:: /images/2013-06-12_tech_news_en.png
    :figclass: framed